baba-shinde/flat-buffers/README.md

 **`One need to be extra careful about sequence of data getting streamed in byte buffer (during serialization).`**

 ### Java MicroBenchmark Test Harness (JMH) Details
+**Note: Benchmark test are carried out on developer box, I will soon be publishing the results of PROD grade boxes.**

 1. Flatbuffer Serialization

 ```